nvdungx/nvdungx.github.io/_posts/2022-03-20-EGAS-concept.md

 ### II.2 The Architecture

   Now we will go into system architecture design to cover above principles.With a basic system, we should have inputs(sensor data, communication data,...), processing unit(which carry out control operation and intended functions), outputs(actuators being controlled by the processing unit, causing effect on the outside environment).
-  If the basic system only care about functioning as its intended, corresponding to the inputs, and able to keep operating consistently then we can say the system is reliable.
+  If the basic system only care about functioning as its intended, corresponding to the inputs, and able to keep operating consistently over a long period of time then we can say the system is reliable.
 But upon faulty inputs(user use it wrong, corruption of input data,...) or fault that's rooted from the internal components(part ware down, random faulty E/E part,...), system could cause a catastrophic failure and effect to the surrounding environment and users.
-We can say that is not a safe system, reliable yes but not safe.
+We can say that is not a safe system, reliable might be but not safe.
 On the other hand, Safe system beside carry out its intended function, it shall address the reaction of it when fault occur in the system.
 Safe system shall react properly, make potential dangerous failure become **safe failure** (i.e. system change to a state that prevent damages that could create hazards toward user).

   As said above, when system involve human interaction, we should not design a basic system and only consider its reliability.
 We should design a system to be safe.